-Development Type Charging rate per square metre Supermarkets (including discount supermarkets) 1 . £100 Retail warehouses 2 . £100
+Development Type Charging rate per square metre Supermarkets discount supermarket (including ets) . £100 Retail warehouses . £100

 Appendix 2 contains a map of the proposed residential rates.

 5. Estimate of total CIL funding

 5.1 On the assumption that CIL is introduced during 2016 at the £40, £60, £70 and £100 per square metre rate and if an extra 1,000 new houses are built, it is anticipated that the potential receipts from residential development will be around £3 million during the local plan period.